finspec/finspec-spec/README.md

 ## Versioning

-The current version of the FinSpec specification is 2.0: To read more about the schema definition: [[Get Started] (#schemaDefv20)].
+The current version of the FinSpec specification is 2.0: To read more about the schema definition: [Get Started](#schemaDefv20).

 FinSpec schema versions in the 1.x series are still supported, but support for 0.x versions is now withdrawn.
 We would **strongly recommend** upgrading to 2.0 as soon as possible.
 Please contact happytohelp@fixspec.com for (free) assistance to upgrade schema version.